GPT4Video: A Unified Multimodal Large Language Model for lnstruction-Followed Understanding and Safety-Aware Generation: Our Training Method and Dataset

 Specifically, we utilized the real-toxicity-prompts dataset~\cite{gehman-etal-2020-realtoxicityprompts}, which comprises 100k texts along with their corresponding Toxicity scores.
 This dataset includes various categories for detection such as sexually\_explicit, identity\_attack, flirtation, threat, insult, and severe\_toxicity.
 Focusing on the sexually\_explicit and severe\_toxicity categories, we extracted 1,500 texts from each, selecting those with toxicity scores exceeding 0.9.
 We then tasked GPT-4 to construct dialogues based on these texts, aiming to generate polite refusals as responses to such content.

 In addition to ensuring the safety of generated content, we have also implemented safety measures at the input stage.
 To this end, we introduced an additional detection model specifically designed to assess the safety of user input.
-In cases where inappropriate content is input by users, we employ a method similar to the one described above, training the model to tactfully decline responding to such content.
+In cases where inappropriate content is input by users, we employ a method similar to the one described above, training the model to tactfully decline responding to such content (see data example in the righy panel of Figure~\ref{fig:finetune}).
 In the experimental section~\ref{sec:safety_eval}, we conducted an in-depth and detailed evaluation of our model's safety features.
+For examples of more Safeguarding dataset and the detailed prompts used for GPT-4 are listed in supplementary material.